stackrox/berserker/README.md

   Poisson process.

 * Network based workload to simulate systems with large number of open connections.
-To reduce amount of resources neede for such simulation, a tun device is used to craft an external client connection in the userspace.
+To reduce amount of resources needed for such simulation, a tun device is used to craft an external client connection in the userspace.

 Every workload is executed via set of worker processes, that are distributed